COMMON COLD

 Plugs if left, easily detached.
 If pulled away leave soreness at root of nose.

-Violent pain from occiput to forehead if discharge ceases.
-(Luffa?)
+Acrid, or thick yellow, or yellow-green ropy discharge from nose.
+Violent pain occiput to forehead if discharge ceases.

 Entire cartilaginous septum destroyed and mucous membrane in a state of purulent inflammation; disease mistaken for syphilis.